Sangita Basfore: Rising Student Club

-SSB Women's FC
+SSB Women

 On 2018, Sangeeta signed for SSB Women's FC.
 On the 2018–19 Indian Women's League, SSB Women's qualified for the Semi-Finals by a comfortable 2–0 victory against Hans Women FC where Sangita scored a fabulous goal before they lost the semi-finals to Sethu FC on a big margin of 8–1.
 She ended up scoring 3 goals at the end of the season.

 International career

 Sangita was selected for the India Women's U19 team at the age of 17.
 Sangeeta was called up for the Indian National Team at the age of 19 for the Olympics Tournament in 2016.
 Sangita scored her first international goal against Sri Lanka on 2019 SAFF Women's Championship in their group stage match which was held on 17 March 2019.
 Sangita had also captained the national side against Uzbekistan in the 2019 Turkish Women's Cup which they lost 0–1.